skellis46/finger-pointing-moon/case-for-support.md

 solitude practice: One hour daily in solitude and silence - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude".[@deresiewicz_solitude_2010] This component is speculative and unknown.
 It's a wildcard.

+- practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance', called _Unforgettable_
+    + not at all clear how this practice relates to the RQs
+    + invite and collect notes and letters from scholars, artists and wider public about first-hand memories of watching and doing dance and/or performance
+    + catalogue these collected letters and responses into various kinds of works, responses, years, etc
+    + cataloguing process will result in a small-scale exhibition to be presented at various performance spaces in the UK [output]
+- practice-research: collecting practice of materials, traces, ideas, notes, and thoughts on corporeal epistemics: _The Un/knowable Body_
+    + gather materials throughout the research project
+    + organise these materials into emergent patterns (based on not yet known characteristics)
+    + develop exhibition of these materials to be presented at movement research centres nationally and internationally [output]

 >we can be clearer about the kinds of actions that are useful to describe as “leadership” rather than something else, like “management” or “organising”.
 Leadership actions are those that help shift the way groups, networks or whole communities of people relate and so such actions generate effects over time. [@bendell_leadership_2019]